Credit card providers in Ireland

 Bank of Ireland

 Bank of Ireland offers one of the widest selections of credit cards in Ireland, including travel, student and affinity options.
-Its Aer Credit Card allows customers to collect Avios points and access travel perks such as lounge passes and fast-track security, making it unique among Irish banks for frequent flyers.
+Earn Avios points and unlock travel perks like lounge passes and fast-track security with the exclusive Aer Credit Card.

 Find out more